MincraftEinstein/UsefulSlime/README.md

 <li>You may translate this mod into any language (Just make a pull request on github)</li>
 <li>You may make resource/data packs</li>
 <hr>
-<li>You may <b>NOT</b> sell anything under the following directories "Common/src/main/resources", "Forge/src/main/resources", "Fabric/src/main/resources"</li>
+<li>You may <b>NOT</b> sell anything under the following directories: "Common/src/main/resources", "Forge/src/main/resources", "Fabric/src/main/resources"</li>
 </ul>
 </details>
 <br>